 The critical issue will always be how to resolve your case.
 I will advise you of the best courses of action.
 Keep in mind the following factors:

-- Will you be convicted of a crime, permanently marking my criminal history?
+- Will you be convicted of a crime, permanently marking your criminal history?

 - Will this affect your ability to re-enter the United States (if from another country)?

 - Will the disposition of your case affect anything in your life now?
 Job?
-Where I live?
+Where you live?
 Etc.?

 We Also Handle Traffic Tickets